How to Become an Air Traffic Controller

 FAA

 In the United States, the National Airspace System is operated by the Federal Aviation Administration (FAA), making it the primary employer of air traffic controllers.
-In addition to employing the most controllers, the FAA offers the best pay and benefits and hires people without any prior experience or education in air traffic control.
+The FAA offers the best pay and benefits, and hires people without any prior experience or education in air traffic control.
 Due to these factors, this website focuses heavily on getting hired by the FAA.

 Military

-The FAA contracts out some low-activity control towers to private companies.
-The Department of Defense (DoD) also employs controllers on a contract basis.
-These jobs require previous certified experience and may entail working in places such as the Middle East.
+The FAA contracts out operations at low-activity control towers to private contractors.
+The Department of Defense (DoD) also hires civilian controllers on a contract basis.
+These roles typically require active certified experience (CTO/FAA credentials) and may entail international assignments, including operational support overseas.

 FAA Hiring Announcements